-- o Mixed-age grouping resembles family and neighbourhood groupings, which throughout human history have informally provided much of children's socialization and education. - o Students go through a cycle of social development they start with being the youngest ones who accept help and learn from older students; they experience the shift from being helped to being able to help others as they are in the middle age range; they are the oldest ones who help and support the younger students. - o Mixed-age grouping increases cooperation and other forms of prosocial behaviour and appears to minimize competitive pressures on children. - o Children whose knowledge or abilities are similar but not identical stimulate each other's thinking and cognitive growth.
-Personal construction of knowledge is facilitated at a greater rate. - o In mixed-age grouping teachers' tendencies to teach all children the same lessons at the same time are reduced. - o Chronological age is an insufficient criterion of readiness for academic instruction. - o In most cases mixed-age grouping makes the transition from home to school easier for new students who join the class.
+- Mixed-age grouping resembles family and neighbourhood groupings, which throughout human history have informally provided much of children's socialization and education. - Students go through a cycle of social development they start with being the youngest ones who accept help and learn from older students; they experience the shift from being helped to being able to help others as they are in the middle age range; they are the oldest ones who help and support the younger students. - Mixed-age grouping increases cooperation and other forms of prosocial behaviour and appears to minimize competitive pressures on children. - Children whose knowledge or abilities are similar but not identical stimulate each other's thinking and cognitive growth.
+Personal construction of knowledge is facilitated at a greater rate. - In mixed-age grouping teachers' tendencies to teach all children the same lessons at the same time are reduced. - Chronological age is an insufficient criterion of readiness for academic instruction. - In most cases mixed-age grouping makes the transition from home to school easier for new students who join the class.
 The start of the new school year is easier as part of the group and teachers return to the same class.

-Mixed age grouping provides the following benefits for older (middle age range and the oldest) students:
+Mixed age grouping provides the following (middle age range and the oldest) benefits for older studens:

-- o As older children interact with younger children, they solidify mastery. - o Social development can be enhanced by experiences available in mixed-age grouping (leadership opportunities, self-confidence, accepting responsibility, helpfulness, caring, empathy etc.). - o Older children are more sensitive to the complexity of social interaction when younger children are present.

-- o When older children in a mixed-age class are encouraged to remind younger ones of the appropriate codes of behaviour, their own self-regulation may be enhanced. - o Younger children allow naturally withdrawn and/or low confidence older children opportunities for social and leadership skills practice.
+- As older children interact with younger children, they solidify mastery. - Social development can be enhanced by experiences available in mixed-age grouping (leadership opportunities, self-confidence, accepting responsibility, helpfulness, caring, empathy etc.). - Older children are more sensitive to the complexity of social interaction when younger children are present. - When older children in a mixed-age class are encouraged to remind younger ones of the appropriate codes of behaviour, their own self-regulation may be enhanced. - Younger children allow naturally withdrawn and/or low confidence older children opportunities for social and leadership skills practice.